Jack-Flux/OPSkins-Price-Checker/README.md

 > discord.token: The token assigned to your bot's discord account.

-> dsicord.channels.notifications: The ID assigned to the channel you wish for the bot to post notificationbs.
+> discord.channels.notifications: The ID assigned to the channel you wish for the bot to post notificationbs.

 ### Run script: 'npm start'